newrelic/newrelic-fluent-bit-output/README.md

 ```

-And at the end of `fluent-bit.conf`, add the following to set up the input and output filter:
+And at the end of `fluent-bit.conf`, add the following to set up input and output filter:
 ```
 [INPUT]
     Name tail